 “We couldn’t provide all students with their own high-powered Mac desktop,” Adams said, “so we wanted to provide a solution where they could connect remotely.
 Some schools provided their students with Chromebooks.
 In other cases, the students are using personal devices.”

 Chromebooks are popular in the education industry, but are notorious for not being able to run most software applications.
 Also, many students have personal devices that aren’t as powerful as the lab computers.
 Adams and Holms had to keep this in mind when looking for solutions.

 “We wanted to leverage our existing infrastructure,” Adams said.
 “If they had a Chromebook, we wanted to make sure the applications worked when accessing from a Chromebook.”

 Splashtop for Remote Labs Gets the Job Done

 Adams and Holm evaluated a few remote access products.
 In the end, Splashtop for remote labs was considered the best choice.

-With Splashtop, students are able to remotely access school computers from any Windows, Mac, iOS, Android, or Chromebook device.
-Once in a remote desktop session, students can remotely control the school computer and use it as if they were sitting in front of it.
+With Splashtop, students are able to remotely access school computers from any Windows, Mac, iOS, Android or Chromebook device.
+Once in a remote desktop session, students can remotely control the school computer and use it as if sitting in front of it.
 They can run any software application and open any file on the remote computer with ease.

 There were several reasons why Lenawee ISD preferred Splashtop: